M06-Unit 9 Secure your virtual hub using Azure Firewall Manager

 In this task you will connect the hub and spoke virtual networks.
 This is commonly known as peering.

-2. Select the fw-manager-rg resource group, then select the Vwan-01 virtual WAN.
+1. In the portal, search for and select the Vwan-01 virtual WAN.

 Task 4: Deploy the servers